surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

     - Models include harmoic extension, noise, trigonemetric folders, classic folders, and much more
   - A new "Threeler" filter model
   - Effects:
-    - The "Tape" FX model gets a hystersis mode option
+    - The "Tape" FX model gets a hystersis mode option which defaults to RK4 (Select with RMB on Mode)
+    - The "Tape" FX model gets SIMD vectorization improvements
     - Integrate more Airwindows Effects: Chamber, a great reverb